ncatlab/nlab-content/pages/9/4/2/8/8249/content.md

 +-- {: .proof}
 ###### Proof

-By prop. \ref{ExistenceOfInjectiveResolutions} we can choose $f_\bullet$ and $h_\bullet$.
+By prop. \ref{ExistenceOfInjectiveResolutions}, we can choose $f_\bullet$ and $h_\bullet$.
 The task is now to construct the third resolution $g_\bullet$ such as to obtain a short exact sequence of chain complexes, hence degreewise a short exact sequence, in the two row.

 To construct this, let for each $n \in \mathbb{N}$